jfrog/terraform-provider-xray/docs/resources/operational_risk_policy.md

 - `build_failure_grace_period_in_days` (Number) Allow grace period for certain number of days.
 All violations will be ignored during this time.
 To be used only if `fail_build` is enabled.
 Default value is `0`
 - `create_ticket_enabled` (Boolean) Create Jira Ticket for this Policy Violation.
 Requires configured Jira integration.
 Default value is `false`.
 - `fail_build` (Boolean) Whether or not the related CI build should be marked as failed if a violation is triggered.
 This option is only available when the policy is applied to an `xray_watch` resource with a `type` of `builds`.
 Default value is `false`.
+- `fail_pull_request` (Boolean) Whether or not the related pull request should be marked as failed if a violation is triggered.
+Default value is `false`.
 - `mails` (Set of String) A list of email addressed that will get emailed when a violation is triggered.
 - `notify_deployer` (Boolean) Sends an email message to component deployer with details about the generated Violations.
 Default value is `false`.
 - `notify_watch_recipients` (Boolean) Sends an email message to all configured recipients inside a specific watch with details about the generated Violations.
 Default value is `false`.